 Quaint and quiet Stehekin is a nearby village that’s a perfect getaway for anyone looking for a secluded location.
 You can only get here by foot, plane, or boat.
 I recommend taking the boat because I’m not sure you’re interested in a 12-hour walk.

-Enjoy incredible views, adventures like horseback riding, kayaking, bike riding, and discovering the quiet town.
+However, you’ll love all the things to do in Stehekin, like horseback riding, kayaking, bike riding, and discovering the quiet town.

 Now the question is which of these national parks in Washington are you going to visit first?